-While Lucent focused mostly on the Australian pig farming industry, Dominion will have a much broader scope as a comprehensive account of the numerous ways animals are used and abused in Australia.
-By exploring six primary facets of our interaction with animals - Companion Animals, Wildlife, Scientific Research, Entertainment, Clothing and Food - the film will question the morality and validity of our dominion over the animal kingdom.
+While Lucent focused mostly on the Australian pig farming industry, Dominion takes a much broader view as a comprehensive account of the numerous ways animals are used and abused in Australia.
+By exploring six primary facets of our interaction with animals - Companion Animals, Wildlife, Scientific Research, Entertainment, Clothing and Food - the film questions the morality and validity of our dominion over the animal kingdom.

 Dominion was announced in October 2015 with a crowdfunding campaign which raised over $19000, and in December 2015 received a grant from animal protection institute Voiceless.
 A further crowdfunding campaign finished in January 2018.

 The Bible mentions "dominion" over animals, and many Christians believe that humankind was given dominion over animals by god.
 Is that where the title comes from?

 In a way yes, but I'm more interested in how this concept has permeated almost every aspect of our modern societies – in both religious and secular spheres – shaping our general attitude towards animals and, more broadly, those beings we consider to be "inferior" to ourselves.
 The religious origin will not be focused on by the film.

 "Dominion" to me is the idea of one group or entity exercising control, power or authority over another, under the belief that they have the right to do so.
 Often this belief seems to stem from the perception of self-superiority and that "might equals right".